Significant revisions since the last chapter update are highlighted in the CIG Table of Updates which is available on the PHAC website.

 Refer to Timing of Vaccine Administration in Part 1 for additional general information.

 Refer to Vaccine Safety in Part 2 for additional general information.

-Pain and redness at the injection site and/or low-grade fever occur in 10% or more of vaccinees.
-Rash including measles-like, rubella-like and varicella-like rash, as well as swelling at the injection site and moderate fever (greater than 39°C), occur in 1% to less than 10% of vaccinees.
-As varicella-like rashes that occur within the first two weeks after immunization may be caused by wild-type virus, health care providers should obtain specimens using viral transport media from a lesion of the vaccinee to ensure varicella disease is not confused with a reaction to vaccination.
+Pain and redness at the injection site, low-grade fever or both occur in 10% or more of vaccinees.
+Rash, including measles-like, rubella-like and varicella-like rash, as well as swelling at the injection site and moderate fever (greater than 39°C) occur in 1% to less than 10% of vaccinees.
+As varicella-like rashes that occur within the first two weeks after immunization may be caused by wild-type virus, health care providers should obtain specimens using viral transport media from a lesion of the vaccinee to ensure that varicella disease is not confused with a reaction to vaccination.

 Serious adverse events are rare following immunization and, in most cases, data are insufficient to determine a causal association.
 As with other vaccines, anaphylaxis following vaccination with MMR or MMRV vaccine may occur but is very rare.

 Immune Thrombocytopenic Purpura (ITP)

 Rarely, ITP occurs within 6 weeks after immunization with MMR or MMRV vaccine.
 In most children, post-immunization thrombocytopenia resolves within three months without serious complications.
 In individuals who experienced ITP with the first dose of MMR or MMRV vaccine, serologic status may be evaluated to determine whether an additional dose of vaccine is needed.
 The potential risk to benefit ratio should be carefully evaluated before considering administration of the second dose in such cases.